George Smith: Nelson’s Lusitania hero

 Women were in the majority, and whenever opportunity offered we gave a helping hand.
 In the course of half an hour we had taken 22 passengers on board, and I can assure you they were a thankful band.
 In their joy at being rescued they were exuberant, and one of the party — he was a steward, I think — so far forgot the ordeal through which he had passed that he took out a camera which he had with him and ‘snapped’ us.

-Sadly, that photo isn’t known to exist.
+Alas, that photo isn’t known to exist.

-The family returned to Canada in 1921, settling in Nelson, where George went back to work for the CPR in its shipyard.
+Geordie married Margaret Wiseman in Scotland in 1917 and their only child, Ann, was born there the following year.
+The family returned to Canada in 1921, settling in Nelson, where Geordie went back to work for the CPR in its shipyard until he retired in 1947.
 They lived at first on Fourth Street in Fairview, then 501 Elwyn, then 716 Third St. which is still standing.

 In 1965, the CBC produced an award-winning documentary about the Lusitania sinking entitled Rendezvous With Death, which included the voices of nine Canadian survivors, George Smith supposedly among them.
 He is not identified in the version available online but some unidentified voices are heard, one of whom might have a Scottish burr (for instance, at the 50:20 mark).

-George Smith died in Nelson on March 1, 1966, age 84, and was buried in the local cemetery.
+Geordie Smith died in Nelson on March 1, 1966, age 84, and was buried in the local cemetery.
 His obituary in the Daily News (pictured) acknowledged that he was one of the Lusitania’s survivors.
 He was survived by his wife, daughter, and three siblings, two of whom lived in Vancouver.

 Margaret Smith died in 1971, followed in 1972 by daughter Ann.
 Ann married Lawrence Porter and had two daughters.

-Gerry Stevenson, who lived across the street from the Smiths, says George was a “very nice man and his wife was always so good to all of us kids in the neighbourhood.
+Gerry Stevenson, who lived across the street from the Smiths, says Geordie was a “very nice man and his wife was always so good to all of us kids in the neighbourhood.
 My dad told us that Mr. Smith was on [the Lusitania] and saved others on a makeshift raft.”